TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

           inventDim.LicensePlateId == @P2;
 ```

 "License plate" is a very selective field, so for the normal parameters **InventDim(LicensePlateIdIdx)** index will be used.
 But what happens if we try to execute this statement with **@P2=""**.
-If we had this plan in cache, the system would scan all **InventDim** records with empty **LicensePlateId**(and this will be a huge number of records) or if it will be the first run, starts processing this select with **ItemId** field, that is not so selective.
+If we had this plan in the cache, the system would scan all **InventDim** records with empty **LicensePlateId**(and this will be a huge number of records) or if it were the first run, it would start processing this select with **ItemId** field, that is not so selective.
 Both options are incorrect and will lead to problems.
 But from the logical point of view **LicensePlateId=""** doesn't make any sense, so instead of trying to fix this statement, we need to fix its parameters.
-In this case, a developer just forgot to add a check for an empty value, and the solution was to add this check and do not run this statement if **@P2** is empty.
+In this case, a developer just forgot to add a check for an empty value, and the solution was to add this check and not to run this statement if **@P2** is empty.

 The main advice here is never use statistics update or re-indexing to solve such issues, in the origin blog post I have some links what the approach should be(like additional indexes, hints in AX, convert to **forceliterals**, create custom plan..)